 November 2016, part five - Beppu

-The inscription reads: "The man called shiny uncle who loved children"
+Cover photo: "The man called shiny uncle who loved children"

-My room and the baggage
+My room and my baggage

 Tea room in our hotel

-When a monkey beckons you follow...
+When a monkey beckons, you follow...

 A funicular that took us to the monkeys